tbensky/Prolog-CLP/README.md

 ## Knuth's Stanford Graphbase: five-letter words

 In Knuth's Volume 4A book,  Ch 7 is titled "Combinatorial Searching," and is what got me started on the Langford pairs (above).
 On p.
 9, he discusses a collection of five-letter words, a list of 5757 of them, that he personally compiled over 20 years for "testing many kinds of combinatorial algorithms."

 Fun!
 So these words will be the next domain for our Prolog-searching-CLP studies.

 ### Getting the words

 The words can be download from [here](https://www-cs-faculty.stanford.edu/~knuth/sgb.html).
-A short Python script reads them in and puts them into a Prolog-friendly format, like this:
+(We note also that about 12,000 5 letters words are available [here](https://github.com/3b1b/videos/blob/master/_2022/wordle/data/allowed_words.txt).
+We'll stick with Knuth's words for now.
+A short Python script (in SGB/fix.py) reads them in and puts them into a Prolog-friendly format, like this:

 ```prolog